ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 or in other non-signature components, this notion more closely ties to traditional algorithm security notions (such as EUF-CMA) where security is dependent on the internal construct of the signature algorithm and its verification.
-In this type, the verifier is enabled to detect artifacts on an algorithmic level during verification.
-For example, the signature itself encodes the information that a hybrid signature scheme is used.
+In this type, the verifier can detect artifacts on an algorithmic level during verification.
+For example, the signature itself may encode the information that a hybrid signature scheme is used.
 Examples of this type may be found in [HYBRIDSIGDESIGN].